romgrk/generate-ol-template/README.md

  * All remote resources are configured in the template.
  */

-const output = './build'
+const output = './build.OL-template'

 /*
- * A temporary folder named './build' will be created while building the
- * zip file structure.
+ * Zip file structure:
  *
  * build/
  *   public/